 “I was so pleased with my entire experience going through this program, and am so grateful,” says Darlene.
 “Every person I dealt with were so nice and considerate.”

-On average, HomeWarming participants can save up to $950 a year on heating costs.
-Since 2015 the program has helped over 4,000 homeowners, like Darlene, who are struggling to heat their home.
+HomeWarming participants could save up to $950 a year on heating costs – although each house is unique.
+Since 2015 the program has helped over 5,000 homeowners, like Darlene, who are struggling to heat their home.
 Additional funding from the Province will help develop similar programs for low-income renters, non-profit organizations and First Nation communities.

 If you’re looking to improve your home’s efficiency and reduce heating and power bills, you can speak confidentially with a Service Advisor about your eligibility for HomeWarming.